Chanthuru Suppiah: Perak

 In 2013, Chanturu signed a contract with Perak.

+Sarawak

+Not long after joining Perak, he joined Sarawak FA in the same year.

+Johor Darul Ta'zim

+In 2015 he joined JDT FC.

-Melaka United
+Melaka United (loan)

-On 21 November 2017, Chanturu agreed to join Melaka United on a season-long loan move from Johor Darul Ta'zim.
+On 21 November 2017, Chanturu agreed to join Melaka United on a season-long loan move from JDT FC.
 He made his debut for Melaka United in a 2–1 win over Kelantan on 3 February 2018.

+Felda United

+After 4 years with JDT FC, he signed for Felda United in 2019.

+Sarawak United

+In 2020 he return to Sarawak by signing Sarawak United, a rebrand of Sarawak FA.

+Harini FT

+In 2023 he joined semi-pro club Harini FT.

 International career

 Malaysia Under-23

 Chanturu was the member of Malaysia U-23 since 2010.
 He has made several appearances and scored goal for the team.

 Malaysia

 In year 2010, Chanturu made his debut for Malaysia national team.
 In June 2012, he was called up by Malaysia coach, Datuk K. Rajagobal for friendly matches against Philippines and Singapore.